-Convertible debt
+Convertible debt and unsecured senior notes

 We determine the appropriate accounting treatment of our convertible debt in accordance with the terms in relation to the conversion feature.
 After considering the impact of such features, we may account for such instrument as a liability in its entirety, or separate the instrument into debt and equity components following the respective guidance described under ASC 815 Derivatives and Hedging and ASC 470 Debt.